vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 ### Be Wary of Untrusted Input

 Some cryptocurrencies do not have *explicit* fee encoded in the transaction.
-In such cases, the app cannot rely on fee value sent from the host.
+In such cases, the app cannot rely on the fee value sent from the host.
 Instead, it should receive previous UTxOs and check their output amounts.
 Note that this usually needs to be done in a separate step due to memory constraints.
 Check with BTC/Cardano app design for this.

 ### Properly protect data you wish to cache on the host computer